LexKicks/LexKicks.github.io/content/posts/2_post.md

 LDMs, like Stable Diffusion, take a different approach by operating in latent space—a compressed, lower-dimensional representation of an image—rather than directly in pixel space.
 This allows the model to focus on high-level features of the image, making it both computationally efficient and capable of producing high-quality, diverse outputs.

 Here’s why LDMs represent a step forward:
-1. Efficiency: By working in latent space, LDMs reduce computational load while retaining essential image features.
+1. Efficiency: LDMs reduce computational load while retaining essential image features by working in latent space.
 This allows Stable Diffusion to run on consumer-grade hardware.
 2. Flexibility: LDMs enable various tasks, such as image-to-image translations, inpainting, and outpainting, all driven by text prompts or other input data.
 3. Quality and Diversity: LDMs can produce more diverse and creative outputs without suffering from mode collapse, as seen in GANs.